Gr33nCamper/Paul-s-Website/YRS/2024/WNT/JA.md

 Well, if he wants to fire me, he can go ahead and fire me.
 If it's suffering for what I did, then there's nothing to boast about and nothing more to be said.
 I'm not afraid to face consequences.

 Mental note: Don't try to finesse the system again anytime soon.
 Just do your duties and lay low okay?
 We don't want to get fired for something that was completely avoidable.

+Okay, actually Triton Transit was supposed to be the backup plan if I didn't get employed by end of SP24 so it would kinda sorta maybe probably be nice to still be working for them at that time haha 😅